• Github

 control_allocation¶

-contains a single item — the result of the LCControlMechanism’s function — that is assigned as the allocation for the LCControlMechanism’s single ControlSignal, listed in its control_signals attribute; the control_allocation is the same as the ControlMechanism’s value attribute).
+contains a single item computed from the LCControlMechanism’s scaling_factor_gain and base_level_gain parameters and the w term (2nd value) returned by the LCControlMechanism’s FitzHughNagumoIntegrator function; this is assigned as the allocation for the LCControlMechanism’s single ControlSignal (listed in its control_signals attribute), and is the same as the LCControlMechanism’s output_values attribute.

 Type